Errec/auto-complete-component/README.md

 ```
 npm run dev
 ```

-The application will be available at `http://localhost:5173`.

-## Running Storybook

-To start Storybook:
+or with Yarn:
 ```
-npm run storybook
+yarn dev
 ```

-Storybook will be available at `http://localhost:6006`.
+The application will be available at `http://localhost:5173` (or the port specified by Vite).

 ## Running Tests